tiagoad/roteiro-ptchat/README.md

+# Dependencies

+Install dependencies with `pnpm i`.
+You will need [pnpm](https://pnpm.io/installation).

 # Secrets

-In the root directory, create a file named `.dev.vars` with the following content:
-  `GOOGLE_API_KEY=<api key>`
+Some secrets are needed to work in this app.
+To set up local secrets:

+1. Copy the file `.dev.vars.example` into `.dev.vars`.
-The API key needs access to the Sheets API and Places API.
+2. Set `GOOGLE_API_KEY` to a Google Cloud API key with access to the Sheets and Places APIs.
+3. Set `GOOGLE_SHEET_ID` to the ID of the database sheet.
+This is the code after `/spreadsheets/d/` in the URL.

 # Development

-1. install deps:

-   `pnpm i`

-2. run dev server

-    `pnpm dev`
+Run the development server with `pnpm dev`.